 Antigua is one of the country’s most popular tourist destinations, and for good reason.
 Famous for its impressive baroque Spanish architecture, this UNESCO World Heritage site has a wealth of varied sights.
 Here are a few of many sights there are to visit:

-• Iglesia de La Merced - a baroque church that was built on the site of a monastery, established in 1548.
+Iglesia de La Merced is a baroque church established in 1548, built on the site of a monastery.

-• Palacio de los Capitanes Generales - From 1549 this palace was Central America’s colonial headquarters.
-After renovations, the palace is now Antigua’s cultural center and has art exhibits and live performances.
+Palacio de los Capitanes Generales—From 1549, this palace was Central America’s colonial headquarters.
+After renovations, it is now Antigua’s cultural center, with art exhibits and live performances.

-• Casa Santo Domingo – It is a five-star hotel with a compelling history and today as well as being a hotel, it is also a museum, candle factory, church, chocolate factory, restaurant, and bar.
-The grounds are beautiful, with fountains, pools and tropicals birds.
-They also do a great buffet breakfast on Sundays!
+Casa Santo Domingo is a five-star hotel with a compelling history.
+Today, in addition to being a hotel, it is also a museum, candle factory, church, chocolate factory, restaurant, and bar.
+The grounds are beautiful, with fountains, pools, and tropical birds.
+They also have a great buffet breakfast on Sundays!

 INTERESTED IN VOLUNTEERING?